 Painting is one of the best bets for a budget makeover for any room.
 Most of your interior design projects will involve painting in some form - it creates instant impact for under $100 for a room, so it's no wonder it's one of the most popular home improvement and redecorating projects.
-If you do not have time for DIY, commercial painting companies can help you get the job done quickly and professionally.

 And you don't have to limit your painting to just walls to get that instant budget makeover.
 Try other painting projects when redecorating - it's the perfect fit for any budget.